lizzieturner/book_goals/README.md

 Created and Maintained by Lizzie Turner [twitter](twitter.com/iamlizzieturner) // [email](mailto:hello@lizzieturner.com)

 ## Acknowledgements
-Book Goals owes much debt to the tutorial "How to Build a Forum in Ruby".
+Book Goals owes much debt to the tutorial "How to Build a Forum in Rails 4" by Mackenzie Child.